CodeYourFuture/syllabus/docs/js-core-3/week-2/lesson.md

 ## PD (Agile: Planning and preparation)

-**Session objective:** In this session we will talk about refining user story backlog, planning the sprint and estimating effort.
+**Session objective:** In this session we will talk about refining a user story backlog, planning the sprint and estimating effort.

 :::note Warm-up (10 minutes)